 Processing of grant payments to successful applicants will not start until after the grant contract is signed and returned.
 Depending on the activity start date, we cannot guarantee notification and/or availability of grant funds before the activity begins.

-Eligible applicants can apply for up to $20,000 in funding for projects working with a school for approximately 25 days of artist engagement.
+Eligible applicants can apply for up to $20,000 in funding for projects working with a school for approximately 25 days of artist engagement, of which a minimum of 15 days must include direct engagement with students.

 This program may fund up to 80% of your activity costs.
 You must demonstrate at least 20% income (either in-kind or cash), or your application will be ineligible.

-Creativity for Schools — Residency grants support creative practitioners working in a residency context within schools across Western Australia for a duration of approximately 25 days (this can be spread over multiple terms).
+Creativity for Schools — Residency grants support creative practitioners working in a residency context within schools across Western Australia for a duration of approximately 25 days (this can be spread over multiple terms) of which a minimum of 15 days must include direct engagement with students.

 The project must be an artist in residence activity which allows an artist/s to carry out creative work at a school.
 The artist will work closely with the school community (students, teachers and leadership) to deliver a program that creatively and actively engages students in their learning.